 6. The Solution

 At this point in your white paper, you have convinced the reader that the problem exists and is well understood.
 And, you have provided a concise description of your most relevant remedies to the problem in the Executive Summary.
 In the Solution section, you get to go into the specifics of your solutions.
-How you explain this to your audience is critical, and should incude:
+How you explain this to your audience is critical to your thought leadership, and should include:

 - A clear definition and framework for the solution